 If you are unfamiliar with Leeds but you’re looking to invest here, it is a good idea to understand more about the different areas of the city.
-To help, we have highlighted three leading areas we consider the best for property investment in Leeds.
+To help, below we have highlighted three leading areas we consider the best for property investment in Leeds.

 Leeds City Centre

 The city centre is the main area to consider when looking to invest in Leeds.
 Properties in this area benefit from high tenant demand as city centre living appeals to both students and young professionals.